Azure/aca-dotnet-workshop/docs/aca/03-aca-dapr-integration/index.md

 ### Run Backend API and Frontend Web App locally using Dapr
 You are now ready to run the applications locally using Dapr sidecar in a self-hosted mode.
 There is a VS code extension called [Dapr](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-dapr) which will allow you to run, debug, and interact with Dapr-enabled applications in VS Code.

 1. Lets start by running the Backend Web API service using Dapr.
 From VS Code open a new PowerShell terminal, change the directory in the terminal to folder `TasksTracker.TasksManager.Backend.Api` and run the below command in PS terminal.
-Remember to replace the place holders with your own values:
+Remember to replace the place holders with your own values.

     ```powershell
     If you are on .Net 6 or below use the following command:
-    dapr run --app-id tasksmanager-backend-api --app-port <web api application port number as shown in the image below. e.g. 7112> --dapr-http-port 3500 --app-ssl -- dotnet run
+    dapr run --app-id tasksmanager-backend-api --app-port <web api application https port number found under properties->launchSettings.json. e.g. 7112> --dapr-http-port 3500 --app-ssl -- dotnet run
     ```
     ```powershell
     If you are on .Net 7 or above use the following command:
-    dapr run --app-id tasksmanager-backend-api --app-port <web api application port number as shown in the image below. e.g. 7112> --dapr-http-port 3500 --app-ssl -- dotnet run --launch-profile https
+    dapr run --app-id tasksmanager-backend-api --app-port <web api application https port number found under properties->launchSettings.json. e.g. 7112> --dapr-http-port 3500 --app-ssl -- dotnet run --launch-profile https
     ```

     ![app-port](../../assets/images/03-aca-dapr-integration/self_hosted_dapr_app-port.png)

     When using Dapr run command you are running a dapr process as a sidecar next to the Web API application.
 The properties you have configured are as follows:
     * app-id: The unique identifier of the application.
 Used for service discovery, state encapsulation, and the pub/sub consumer identifier.
     * app-port: This parameter tells Dapr which port your application is listening on.
-You can get the app port from `[properties->launchSettings.json` file in the Web API Project as shown in the image above.
+You can get the app port from `properties->launchSettings.json` file in the Web API Project as shown in the image above.
+Make sure you use the https port listed within the `properties->launchSettings.json` as we are using the --app-ssl when running the dapr cli locally.
+Don't use the port inside the DockerFile.
+The DockerFile port will come in handy when you deploy to ACA at which point the application would be running inside a container.
     * dapr-http-port: The HTTP port for Dapr to listen on.
     * app-ssl: Sets the URI scheme of the app to https and attempts an SSL connection.